 Cycling is an activated ability.
-"Cycling [cost]" means "[Cost], Discard this card from your hand: Draw a card.
-Play this ability only if this card is in your hand."
+"Cycling [cost]" means "[Cost], Discard this card from your hand: Draw a card."
 See rule 502.18, "Cycling."

 Damage

 Many spells and abilities deal damage to creatures and/or players.
 Creatures may also deal combat damage during the combat phase.